I’m honored that you’re here & I look forward to walking alongside you.

 A Note on Lineage, Liberation, & Ethics

 As a white, cisgender woman offering work that includes spiritual, intuitive, and energetic elements, I hold deep responsibility in how I practice.
-My work is influenced by my ongoing learning and a commitment to practicing therapy in a way that is:
+My work is influenced by my own lineage and decolonizing my ancestry, as well as my ongoing learning, and a commitment to practicing therapy in a way that is:

 • Liberatory & not pathologizing